 But it’s not just the risk of theft that’s an important consideration.
 Stores and restaurants are fast-paced environments and if cash drawers are overflowing, the risk of accidental cash loss can surge.

-Of course, securely storing and transporting your cash can mitigate some of this risk, but this still does not mean that the cash levels in your stores are optimised.
+Of course, securely storing and transporting your cash can mitigate some of this risk, but this still does not mean that the cash levels in your stores are optimized.
 When your cash is idling in back office safes, it isn’t gaining interest in your bank account.

-When CIT schedules are rigid or inflexible, they are not effectively catering for the needs of your business.
+When CIT Schedules are rigid or inflexible, they are not effectively catering for the needs of your business.
 Fixed collection (or delivery) schedules which occur on a fixed day/time, regardless of the actual level of cash within a store can cause inefficiencies.
 It can lead to cross-shipping (when change is collected, only to be re-ordered/delivered shortly after), cash idling in safes for days at a time, or even unnecessary collections.

-To optimise the amount of cash in your stores, you must first get better visibility of your cash.
+To optimize the amount of cash in your stores, you must first get better visibility of your cash.
 Without this, it is difficult to understand whether the cash levels across your business are optimized.

 Many of the above issues are caused because senior management simply does not know how much cash they have in their stores at any one time, let alone, where it all is.